 When a homeless or at-risk individual comes in, our current resources allow us to supply them with 10 articles of clothing per month for each family member, 1 blanket and 1 coat per year per family member, and a small emergency food box that will last for around 1 week.

 We also have a soup kitchen where they can get a hot meal every day.

 Thanks to a grant from Freeport-McMoran, we will now have some basic survival kits to more fully meet the needs of our homeless population! (after the completion of a simple hypothermia class)

-Many times the homeless don’t have the capacity or strength to carry a large amount of items.
-Due to the nature of their lifestyle, the things they do have are often stolen, become wet or are lost or sold for food or drugs.
+Many times the homeless don’t have the capacity or strength to carry a large number of items.
+Due to the nature of their lifestyle, the things they do have are often stolen, become wet, or are lost or sold for food or drugs.
 Many items they are in true need of, just aren’t donated.

 *Items included in these survival kits will include:

 1-gallon zip-loc storage bag

 Note: There is a myriad of other items that could be added; we have tried to keep the cost down with the basic essentials while still retaining an edge of safety for the community (ie-no lighters or matches included).